threefoldfoundation/info_cloud/src/kubernetes/kubernetes_container_images.md

 Uploading containers can be done using kubectl instruction.

-> TODO: explain how to get started with new docker images.
+We refer to the [Official Manual](https://kubernetes.io/docs/reference/kubectl/) of Kubernetes for the explanation on how to use kubectl and how to install and manage containers with it.